 The Diaper Dekor is an interesting plastic pail with a trap door, and a step to open design that should mean a hands-free diaper deposit with little escaping odor.
 This pail contains odor resistant ABS plastic that shouldn't absorb odor or yellow, and is scratch resistant.
-However, despite its good looks and theoretical ease of use, the Dekor failed to contain smells well, and the trap door didn't always work, especially when the dirty diaper in question isn't very heavy, or the pail is almost full.
+However, despite its good looks and theoretical ease of use, the Dekor failed to contain smells well, and the trap door didn't always work, especially when the dirty diaper in question wasn't very heavy, or the pail was almost full.
 While we wanted to like the Dekor and admired the innovative trap door but its inability to prevent odors from filling a nursery means it is hard to love.
 If you change the bag frequently and clean the pail regularly, is can manage odors and retain its hands-free design, but honestly, we don't think the price or effort are worth it given the better options on the market.

 Dekor Plus Review